Assurance of Salvation

 However, please stay home if your are unwell.
 You'll still have access to the livestream so that you can participate at home.

 If restrictions change we hope to still be able to stream from the New Hope studio if permitted.
 Otherwise we'll provide a refund.

 What about our regional delegates?

 You are of course welcome to any one of our hubs.
 However, you could consider organising a watch party with other women from your church in your city.
 Each of you can buy your own ticket but you could watch together at church or in someone's home.

 How will Entrust Women help women from my church get to know each other better?

 Decide together which hub you would like to attend and make sure you all get tickets to the same hub.
 During the day there will be an opportunity for church groups to talk and pray about what they’ve learned.
 So not only will you be encouraged by seeing Christian women from different churches, you’ll get a chance to hang out as a church group too.
 But please don’t feel like you have to come with a church group: if you’re there on your own, or with a couple of friends, you’ll have the same opportunity to reﬂect on, and pray about, what you’re learning.

 Will the conference be suitable for teens and young adults?

-Yes, the teaching will be accessible to all, and there will be a seminar especially aimed at teens and young adults.
-So if you’re a pastor or Christian worker, encourage the young women in your youth group, young adults’ group, or university group to attend. *Please note that all attendees under the age of 18 must be accompanied by an adult at the conference but may attend seminar without their accompanying adult.
-Accompanying adult may attend the seminar of their choice.
+Yes, the teaching will be accessible to all.
+So if you’re a pastor or Christian worker, encourage the young women in your youth group, young adults’ group, or university group to attend. *Please note that delegates under 18 years of age must be supervised by their parent/guardian at all times throughout the conference.

 Can I Bring My Baby?